Table of Contents

 Why I love lavender

 I absolutely love the smell of lavender– it inspires a heavenly state of calm and relaxation for me.
-As we near the end of 2020 and I still spend most of my time at home hiding from Covid-19, I find the lavender scent helps manage my stress.
+As we near the end of the summer 2021, I still find myself worried about Covid and the variant, I find the lavender scent helps manage my stress.

 If you’re want to grow your own lavender, in my opinion, the most enjoyable of all the herbs, you can find information on how to do so here.
 You’ll enjoy the dainty flowers and velvety gray-green leaves in addition to the soothing scent.